 The following interactive GIS map (on the second tab) shows the proposed TOD Streets for each transit station.
-The Primary TOD Streets are in yellow.
+The Primary TOD Streets are in blue.
 Properties

 along the Primary TOD Streets are required to comply with the TOD rules.
 Secondary TOD Streets are in pink.
 Properties along the Secondary TOD